aimacode/aima-java/branches/private/ctjoreilly/chp7rewrite/README.txt

       * and -> &
       * or  -> |
     * Abstract syntax tree (i.e. Sentence) simplified to correspond more closely with description in book.
-  * Fixed Issue 78, Propositional CNF parsing issue
+  * Fixed Issue 78, Propositional CNF parsing issue.

 = Details =